 All portable fire extinguishers will require periodic inspection, maintenance and testing.
-Depending on local conditions such as the likelihood of vandalism or the environment where extinguishers are located, carry out brief checks to ensure that they remain serviceable.
+Depending on local conditions such as the likelihood of vandalism or the environment where extinguishers are located, you will need to carry out brief checks to ensure that they remain serviceable.
 In normal conditions a monthly check should be enough.
 Maintenance by a competent person should be carried out annually.

-New fire extinguishers should comply with BS EN 3-7.78 Guidance on the selection and installation of fire extinguishers in given in BS 5306-8,18 for maintenance in BS 5306-319 and for colour coding in BS 7863.20
+New fire extinguishers should comply with BS EN 3-7.85 Guidance on the selection and installation of fire extinguishers is given in BS 5306-8,18 for maintenance in BS 5306-319 and for colour coding in BS 7863.20